 Four Reasons Why You Need a Coffee Machine in The Office

 Investing in a quality office coffee machine for your business does not only have benefits for employees, but it can improve the whole work environment and increase workers' productivity.
 If you are still not sure why or whether you need a coffee machine in your office, here are four very good reasons to have one.

 Caffeine is a strong stimulant that helps employee fight off sluggishness and keeps mental alertness, energy and endurance at work.
 Throughout the workday most people undergo a decline in mental abilities.
 Because of the normal human biorythm, many people feel mental acuity to flag at around 10 AM and 2 PM.
 This is connected to the production of a chemical responsible for sleepiness, adenosine, which links to receptors that slow down brain activity.
 The more adenosine, the more you feel tired.
 Caffeine has a similar structure to adenosine, binding to the same receptors but as it is not adenosine, the sleepiness effect is not felt.

 Taking a coffee break with colleagues during the work day is nowadays a widespread and ingrained habit in office culture.
 Meeting or inviting co-workers to take a coffee is a perfect occasion to foster relationships, network and talk things over in a more relaxed way.
 The Swedes even have a word for it, ‘Fika’, and they believe that it’s during the coffee break that most work gets done.

 A study at MIT proved that coffee breaks have a positive effect to increase the strength of groups in the workplace and they also increase productivity.
 Having a cup of coffee in the office with your colleagues may also create a space where new ideas are born.
-People tend to exchange opinions by simply chatting over a cup of something hot.
+People tend to exchange opinions by simply chatting by the office water dispenser or over a cup of something hot.